simplisticated/Sensitive/README.md

 Quite simple, isn't it?

-All other `SN...` gesture recognizers can be initialized similar way.
+All other gesture recognizers with `SN` prefix can be initialized similar way.

 ## License